 We provide a range of medical and surgical care to our patients.
 With 32 dedicated bed units, three operating theatres, a 16-bed day unit, dialysis chairs and chemotherapy, palliative care and rehabilitation units, we are well placed to care for the diverse needs of our patients.
 Services are provided by our Visiting Medical Officers, Registrars, Hospital Medical Officers, Interns and a range of highly qualified nursing and Allied Health professionals.

 Our Intensive Care Unit caters to critically ill patients, providing around-the-clock care.
-We have five dedicated beds for patients requiring Intensive Care, Coronary Care and High Dependency services.
+We have eight dedicated beds for patients requiring Intensive Care, Coronary Care and High Dependency services.
 We also provide care for patients on ventilators and those requiring Telemetry.

 Our Emergency Department has 18 examination bays and contains an eight-bed Short Stay Unit for those requiring short stay admissions.
 The department is fully equipped and staffed with a variety of clinical specialists and health care professionals to manage all presentations.
 Depending on your condition, after being assessed by our medical staff you may either require further monitoring in a short stay or hospital ward setting, or you may be able to be discharged.
 We encourage you to talk to your treating staff about your care pathway.